-If you're looking for a good quality trap, I recommend the Havahart 1077 live trap.
+If you're looking for a good quality humane mink trap, I recommend the Havahart 1077 live trap.

 To set the trap, find an area where you see the small tunnels in the grass or near the area where the mink was entering your chicken coop.

-Once the live trap is baited, simply set the trap and you're done.
+After you have bait inside the trap, simply set the trigger and you're done.

 Using humane mink traps to catch a mink can be a great way for the average homeowner or hobby farmer to catch a nuisance mink that's been causing unwanted damage to your livestock.